National Security Act 2017 (Canada)

-The National Security Act, 2017 is a Canadian statute enacted by the Parliament of Canada to reform the oversight of the National Security Agencies of Canada, including the Royal Canadian Mounted Police (RCMP), Canadian Security Intelligence Service (CSIS) and the Communications Security Establishment (CSE).
-It also makes various adjustments to supporting legislation, including the National Defense Act, the Canadian Security Intelligence Service Act the Communications Security Establishment Act and the Criminal Code to support these new mechanisms.
+The National Security Act, 2017 (S.C.
+2019, c.
+13) is a statute of the Parliament of Canada that restructured oversight of Canada's national security and intelligence agencies, including the Royal Canadian Mounted Police (RCMP), the Canadian Security Intelligence Service (CSIS), and the Communications Security Establishment (CSE).
+The Act consolidated review mechanisms, created the National Security and Intelligence Review Agency and the Intelligence Commissioner of Canada, and expanded the CSE's mandate to include active and defensive cyber operations.
+It received Royal assent on June 21, 2019.

 Summary

 The act replaces certain key oversight bodies, and expands oversight to include a new Agency that reviews the actions taken on behalf of the Government of Canada by its national security agencies, as well as an Officer of Parliament that has quasi-judicial authority to review such actions, and make a report to the Prime Minister and Parliament.
 It amends certain sections of the Canadian Security Intelligence Service Act and the Canadian Security Establishment Act, including granting immunity from prosecution employees of CSIS that may present forged documents in the course of establishing a covert identity.
 It also expands the powers of the CSE to include the ability to launch active cyber operations in defense of the Canadian national interest, as approved by the Minister of National Defence, Minister of Foreign Affairs and authorized by the newly created post of Intelligence Commissioner.